aeonmike/Voltes5/README.md

 # Wafer---Web-Application-Firewall-Easy-Route

+Opensource WAF

+WAFER (Web Application Firewall Easy Route) Self Host-based WAF—can be fully integrated into any Web Applications.

 ```A web application firewall```

 WAF, is a security tool for monitoring, filtering and blocking incoming and outgoing data packets from a web application or website.
 WAFs can be host-based, network-based or cloud-based and are typically deployed through reverse proxies and placed in front of an application or website (or multiple apps and sites).